microsoft/vscode-docs/docs/editor/extension-marketplace.md

 ### Extension auto-update

 VS Code checks for extension updates and installs them automatically.
-After an update, you will be prompted to reload VS Code.
+After an update, you will be prompted to restart the extension host (**Restart Extensions**).
 If you'd rather update your extensions manually, you can disable auto-update with the **Disable Auto Updating Extensions** command that sets the `extensions.autoUpdate` [setting](/docs/getstarted/settings.md) to `false`.

 If you don't want VS Code to even check for updates, you can set the `extensions.autoCheckUpdates` setting to false.